Rockin’ Romance and Local Legends (Hour 2)

 It's just incredible.

-As your mother played it.
+After mother played it.

-Not with with Prince and Rosie games.
+Not with, with Prince and Rosie games.

 Yeah.